 IMPORTANT: If you want to take your DFS game to the next level this season, check out our In-Season Package.
-It contains our base projections, ceiling projections, ownership projections, shows, Silva’s Matchups and tons more.
+It contains our base projections, ceiling projections, ownership projections, live shows, Silva’s Matchups, and tons more.

 At least 90% of the analysis you’ll read about NFL DFS discusses picking the right players.